The Emmys 2018 Red Carpet Has the Wedding Inspiration You Need

 Although Jessica Biel and Justin Timberlake are already married, their Emmys 2018 ensembles are inspiring our wedding day dreams.

-For the bride that is looking for minimalist or form-fitting silhouettes, the red carpet was a runway of wedding inspiration.
-Heidi Klum, Scarlett Johansson and Kristen Bell were just a few celebs that brought beautiful bridal wear.
+For the bride that is looking for minimalist or form-fitting silhouettes, the red carpet was a runway full of wedding inspiration.
+Case in point: Heidi Klum, Scarlett Johansson and Kristen Bell's looks for the glowing bride.
 Trumpet, mermaid and sheath forms were all present, as well as ballgowns of bright hues.

 For men, celebrities like Milo Ventimiglia and Lakeith Stanfield brought their A-game to the Emmys with menswear suited for a handsome groom.